retro16/acsi2stm/doc/hardware.md

    SD cards on 5V Arduino boards.
 This will reduce speed and compatibility.
    Connect SD card pins directly to the STM32 pins for best results.
  * microSD to SD adapters are a quick, cheap way to obtain a microSD reader.
    Simply solder on the SD adapter pads.
+They aren't very reliable though.

 Some pins can be used to configure each SD card slot: